cvijdea-bd/rust-labs-2025/coursework/LAB3.md

 const-string[op] vA[v], string@0000[kind,index]
 // Puts reference to string@0000 (entry #0 in the string table) into vA.
 ```
-The code for this instruction would be `1A08 0000` (in hex).
-Where:
+The code for this instruction would be `1A08 0000` (in hex), where:
 * `1A` is the opcode for `const-string`
 * `08` is the register number (vA)
 * `0000` is the index of the string in the string table